2015 CampingWorld.com 500 at Talladega: Finish

 The race restarted with two laps to go at a scheduled Green-white-checker finish though a first attempt at a restart failed when Jimmie Johnson spun out after being tagged from behind by Kyle Larson.
 On the second attempt, the third caution of the race flew for a huge crash exiting pit road.
 That happened as Kevin Harvick's car was unable to accelerate when the green flag was waived (he had developed the problem before the first attempt, where he had moved out of the way with considerable room before the line and was not involved in the failed restart) and collided with Trevor Bayne before the start line.
 A total of ten cars were involved in the melee, Denny Hamlin, Michael McDowell, Tony Stewart, Matt Kenseth, David Gilliland, Kevin Harvick, Danica Patrick, Sam Hornish Jr., Trevor Bayne and Austin Dillon.

-Logano was ahead of Earnhardt when the caution came out and scored his sixth race of the season and first at Talladega.
+NASCAR decided Logano was ahead of Earnhardt when the caution came out and scored his sixth race of the season and first at Talladega.
 During the burnout celebration, fans hurled debris including beer cans at Logano as a protest to the green-white checkered rule and the fact that the yellow flag was immediately displayed when the crash occurred and not letting the cars race back to the finish line.
 While at victory lane and during the interview, the crowd booed Logano loudly.
 The crowd reaction was similar to the 2004 Spring race (won by Jeff Gordon).
 In both, Earnhardt Jr was ahead, but was second when at the time line before the caution, as the time line decides races.